lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 $ bundle install
 {% endhighlight %}

 Next up, configure your Jekyll environment.
 Open `_config.yml` in your favourite editor and read through the comments, it should give you a good idea of what is useful for you or not.
-Since I'll be using my own theme and no plugins, I've removed those.
-Also remove the theme gem from your Gemfile if you're not using one.
 A few entries you should have in there are shown below.
 Remember to replace the actual values with your own information.

+> Since I'll be using my own theme and no plugins, I've removed those entries.
+Also remove the theme gem from your Gemfile if you're not using one.

 {% highlight yml %}
 # Site settings